 I have absolutely nothing against mixed people.
 I just don’t think they are black and should identify as black.
 They are not black historically and they are not black in reality.
 I think they should identify as what they actually are.
 Biracial or multiracial.

 The “Racial Draft” started as a comedy sketch on Chappelle’s Show by Dave Chappelle.
 It was about trading people of different races to other races and identifying as those races instead.
 Now, today, black people use it to jokingly “trade” other black people that they consider traitors to their race or simply just doesn’t like for other races of people they believe would benefit the race better.

 Although it’s supposed to be a fun joke, I think we should stop telling it.
 How many other races of people are telling this joke, saying they would trade their people for our people?
 I think a lot of times we say things without realizing what we actually are saying.

-I’m sure other races of people have people within their race that they hate, but we will never hear them talk about trading them for us, joke or not.
+I’m sure other races of people have people within their race that they hate, but we will never hear them talk about trading them for any other race, especially us, joke or not.
 Nobody wants to claim our racial identity.
 They may steal our culture, but they will never identify as us.
 Even if we are claiming to “trade” the people who we claim to be sellouts, why trade them with someone of a different race?
 Why can’t we trade them with other, more productive black people?

 I feel like the “racial draft” is our way of trying to get other races of people to accept us because deep down, we feel like other races of people don’t accept us.
 And we want other races of people to accept us so badly that we are willing to give up our own people for them.
 I think we have to be much better than this.
 We are notorious for letting outsiders identify as us.
 Having other races of people identify as us will leave us wide open for infiltration.